pensierinmusica/firstline/README.md

 ## Introduction

 Firstline is a [npm](http://npmjs.org) async module for [NodeJS](http://nodejs.org/), that **reads and returns the first line of any file**.
-Based on [q](http://github.com/kriskowal/q), supports promises and streams.
+It uses native JS promises and streams (requires Node >= v4.0.0).
 It is well tested and built for high performance.

-It is particularly suited if you need to programmatically access the first line of a large amount of files, while handling errors when they occur.
+It is particularly suited when you need to programmatically access the first line of a large amount of files, while handling errors if they occur.

 ## Install